 We are committed to making a high-quality and challenging university education available to all students who are capable of benefiting from it, as outlined in the University’s Access and Participation Plan.
 Our recruitment and application processes are designed to support everyone with the potential to succeed at Warwick, and we are committed to ensuring that every application is treated fairly and judged on its merits.
 Our approach considers educational and individual context in our offer making to provide a rounded understanding of academic potential and achievement, and ensure we consider talented applicants from all backgrounds.

 Our Admissions Statement summarises the University’s current undergraduate admissions policies and procedures for admitting and selecting our students.
-As do many universities in the UK, the University may make differential ‘contextual’ offers to applicants based in the UK if they meet certain eligibility criteria.
+As do many universities in the UK, the University may make differential ‘contextual’ offers to applicants based in the UK if they meet certain eligibility criteria however, eligibility for consideration under the contextual admissions policy does not guarantee that an applicant will receive an offer.
+Please note that the contextual offer policy applies only to state school applicants and those from independent schools are not currently eligible.